dalenguyen/firebase-wordpress-docs/docs/auth/work-with-firebaseui-web.rst

     FirebaseUI Web Frontend

 You can enable the login feature by adding this shorcode a post or a page.
+If you specify the `redirect` parameter in the shortcode, it will override the setting in WordPress in order to redirect to desired page after logging in.

 .. code-block:: php

-    [firebaseui_web][/firebaseui_web]
+    [firebaseui_web redirect="link-to-page"][/firebaseui_web]